ProgrammerShubh/Bank-Management-System/README.md

 - **MySQL**: For managing the bank’s customer and transaction data
 - **Java SE**: The core language for building the application

+## Admin/Manager Credentials
+To access the admin or manager functionalities, use the following credentials:

+- **Username**: Admin
+- **Password**: 1234

+These credentials allow access to administrative features such as account management, Update data, and create accounts.

 ## Project Structure
 ```plaintext
 BankManagementSystem/